Tiwa Community | North-East | India

 Tiwas, under the denomination of "Lalung", have been recorded as a Scheduled Tribe since the first Constitution Order (1950) for the State of Assam "excluding the autonomous districts of Karbi Anglong and North Cachar Hills (now named Dima Hasao)", thus leaving the Hill Tiwas out.
 It was only in 2002 that the Lalung ST status have been extended to Karbi-Anglong district and thus to the Hill Tiwas.
 Tiwas still do not benefit the ST status in the State of Meghalaya.

 Indigenous narratives give various accounts on the migration of the Tiwas to their present habitat.
 Some of them claim that the tribe came originally from Tibet.
-Some others tell the Tiwas had to flee the oppression of the Dimasa king.
+Some others say the Tiwas had to flee the oppression of the Dimasa king of the Kachari kingdom.
 The Buranjis (Assamese chronicles) recount the meeting of Assamese soldiers with "people of the margins"(datiyaliya) and the settlement of 12 families of Lalung and Mikir, i.e. Tiwas and Karbis, in the plains in the 17th century.
 Tiwa people are closely associated with the principality of Gobha.
-Gobha raja belongs to a Tiwa clan and his territory covers more or less the Tiwa cultural realm.
+The Gobha raja belongs to a Tiwa clan and his territory covers more or less the Tiwa cultural realm.
 Gobha is mentioned in the Buranjis since the early 18th century, as an important market for the trade between Ahom dominated plains, i.e. Assam, and the Jaintia Kingdom.
 These two powerful neighbours have since been competing to keep Gobha principality under their authority, with varying success.
 The historical role of Gobha and the Tiwas as mediators between plains and hills in Central Assam is enacted every year during an old fair, the Jonbeel mela.

 The Lalung tribe in India who live in the hilly areas practice the "slash and burn" method of farming.
 The tribes living on the plains have been influenced by wet rice cultivation methods, and rice has become their major crop.
 Sesame, mustard, ginger, and chilies are also grown by this tribe.
 The Lalung economy suffers from the same drawbacks as other local tribes, such as land alienation, indebtedness, lack of modern techniques, and inadequate credit and marketing facilities.